Want to know more? Request a Callback

 The human spine is quite a phenomenal piece of engineering.
 Developed through years of evolution or by intelligent design?
 Well, that is probably a discussion for another forum.
 But it is extraordinary how well it does its job.

 Well, both statements are wrong.
-The human spine and pelvis are quite different from for example the chimpanzee’s who prefer to walk with the aid of their arms and hands.
+The human spine and pelvis are quite different from, for example, the chimpanzee’s, which prefer to walk with the aid of their arms and hands.
 The chimpanzee’s back and pelvis are not made for walking upright.
 Just watch how they walk when they walk on their hind legs only.

 The reason we get problems with our backs is mostly down to ourselves.
-It is not surprising that back pain is on the rise, in general we sit too much, exercise too little and we often eat the wrong things.
-When we lift we often lift the wrong way and we do too much in one go.
+It is not surprising that back pain is on the rise; in general, we sit too much, exercise too little, and often eat the wrong things.
+When we lift, we often lift the wrong way, and we do too much in one go.
 Let’s face it, we often abuse our backs.
 Most people do not even give their back a second thought until it starts to hurt.
-The spine, although a strong and robust structure, needs to be maintained and looked after to ensure that it is not going to give you pain and discomfort.
+The spine, although a robust structure, needs to be maintained and looked after to ensure that it is not going to give you pain and discomfort.

 The Anatomy

 The spine consists of 24 vertebrae with discs between them.
-In the spinal canal run the spinal cord and a set of two spinal nerves exit at each vertebra.
+In the spinal canal runs the spinal cord, and a set of two spinal nerves exit at each vertebra.

 So Why Do We Feel Back Pain?